Axway/unified-catalog-integrations/github/github-extension/Readme.md

 ### Generated Files

-The generate command will create AMPLIFY Central resource files for your configured GitHub instance.
+The generate command will create Amplify Central resource files for your configured GitHub instance.
 These files will generated into either `./resources` or the directory you configured with the `--output-dir` configuration setting.

-After generating these files you can modify and upload them to AMPLIFY Central with the `axway central create -f=<file>` command.
+After generating these files you can modify and upload them to Amplify Central with the `axway central create -f=<file>` command.
 You'll want be sure to upload any Environment files before other generate resources.

 ```bash
 $ axway central create -h